The role of $U(1)_A$ symmetry breaking in the QCD corrections to the pion mass difference: Formalism

 \subsection{Mesonic propagator}

-Now to study the mesonic properties (for example their masses) within this formalism we need to expand the above action (Eq.~\ref{eq:action}) in powers of mesonic fluctuation to obtain the propagator.
-The mesonic channels that appear when we perform the Hubbard Stratanovich~\cite{1957SPhD.2.416S,PhysRevLett.3.77} transformation to convert the squares of the (eight) fermionic bilinears to fermion-meson Yukawa terms are the following,
+To make the action quadratic in quark fields, we perform the Hubbard Stratanovich~\cite{1957SPhD.2.416S,PhysRevLett.3.77} transformation and introduce auxiliary fields given in Eq.~\ref{eq:aux_field}.
+To study the mesonic properties (for example, their masses) within this formalism we need to expand the above action (Eq.~\ref{eq:action}) in powers of mesonic fluctuation to obtain the propagators.
+The mesonic fluctuations are identified as the fluctuations of the associated auxiliary fields around their meanfields.
+Hence, we expand the auxiliary fields in Eq.~\ref{eq:aux_field} around their meanfield values to obtain the coefficient of the quadratic term, which is equivalent to the inverse propagator.
+The relevant auxiliary fields to calculate the pion and $\eta^*$ mesons are

-Here we have expanded the mesons about their mean field values.
 Note that we have separated the $\tau^3$ component of the mesons from the $\tau^1$, $\tau^2$ components because this component is split for $m_u\neq m_d$.
 In this paper we will focus on the difference between the $\pi^{0}$ and the $\pi^{\pm}$ (or equivalently the $\pi^{1,2}$) masses.

 The interpretation of the meson fields is immediate.
 The pseudo-scalar iso-vector mesons ($\pi$'s) are the lightest degrees of freedom (they are massless in the chiral limit).
 The scalar mesons are heavy.
 The case of the $\eta^*$ meson is interesting.
-For $c=0$, the Lagrangian is $U_A(1)$ symmetric and the $\eta^*$ is degenerate with the $\pi^0$. $U_A(1)$ breaking lifts the mass of the $\eta^*$.
-In the two flavor analysis, the $\eta^*$ cannot be directly identified with mesons in the nature.
+For $c=0$, the Lagrangian is $U_A(1)$ symmetric and the $\eta^*$ is degenerate with the $\pi^0$. $U_A(1)$ breaking lifts the mass of the $\eta^*$~\cite{Dmitrasinovic:1996fi}.
+In the two flavor analysis, the $\eta^*$ cannot be directly identified with mesons in nature.
 It can be seen as a fictitious meson representing an admixture of the $\eta$ meson and the $\eta'$ in three flavor QCD.
 This is why we will not analyze it further but as we shall see below, the $\eta^*$ mode will play a role in determining the mass of the $\pi^0$.
 The inverse mesonic propagator can be obtained by integrating out the fermion fields.

 For the $\pi^{\pm}$ fields, one finds~\cite{Klevansky:1992qe,GomezDumm:2006vz} that the inverse propagator for the charged pions ($\pi^+$ or $\pi^-$) in momentum space is proportional to